unional/typescript-blackbook/pages/06-files-and-projects/code-organization.md

   > But as your project matures, other people would like to use part of your code but not others.
   > If you organize your folders by their purpose, it is much more likely that they are less coupled to each other, and is easier to break it into their own project.
   > In essense, your code will be more conforming to the Common Closure Principle and Common Reuse Principle.

+## Folder name casing

+- You should name your folder in snake-case over camelCase or PascalCase.

+  > Why?
+  > As you organize the code as components, they should be treated as components.
+  > The convention for component naming is snake-case.

 ## Place your public code at the top